Rice Krispy Treats | Living with the Rebbe | A Slice of Life | What's New

 A box or bag of crisped rice cereal contains hundreds, perhaps thousands, of tiny, distinct pieces of crisped rice.
 If, by mistake, one spills this cereal, it scatters everywhere, in all directions and into every nook and cranny.
 However, upon mixing the cereal with marshmallow fluff the individual pieces become stuck together.

 And that, simply speaking, is one of the main messages I have found in Rice Krispy Treats.
 We Jews want to be united.
 We want to be "stuck" together with the help of a sweet, delicious, pristine, healthy (marshmallow fluff is cholesterol free) substance.
 We don't want to be scattered, alienated, detached and divided in a million directions.
-Of course, every Jew wants to retain his or her uniqueness and identity just as in Rice Krispy Treats each individual piece of crispy rice is recognizable and discernible.
+Of course, every Jew wants to retain his or her uniqueness and identity just as in Rice Krispy Treats each individual piece of crispy rice is recognizable and discernable.
 But ultimately we want to be part of, not apart from, the Jewish community.
 And we want every other Jew to feel connected to all other Jews.

 How can we accomplish this?
 By learning even more from my experience with Rice Krispy Treats at NYU.